jordanheve/age-calculator-app/README.md

 # Frontend Mentor - News homepage solution

-This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
+This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### The challenge

 Users should be able to:

+- View an age in years, months, and days after submitting a valid date through the form
+- Receive validation errors if:
+  - Any field is empty when the form is submitted
+  - The day number is not between 1-31
+  - The month number is not between 1-12
+  - The year is in the future
+  - The date is invalid e.g. 31/04/1991 (there are 30 days in April)
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- **Bonus**: See the age numbers animate to their final number when the form is submitted

 ### Screenshot